thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 battery life (I don't have numbers but I almost never worry about it) is what makes this device the perfect companion to trips.

-Also, it has 2 USB-C ports and supports DisplayPort alt-mode (sadly not at 1440p, the maximum I got was 1080p, altough some people at Reddit [seems to be successful](https://www.reddit.com/r/chromeos/comments/zh27tg/comment/izku724/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) at this resolution; it may be my Dell S3423DWC being Ultrawide or the cable, who knows?), so it means you can charge it, connect to a external display and peripherals, all at the same time.
+Also, it has 2 USB-C ports and supports DisplayPort alt-mode, so it means you can charge it, connect to a external display and peripherals, all at the same time.
+Sadly, the maximum output resolution I got was 1080p, altough some people at Reddit [seems to been successful](https://www.reddit.com/r/chromeos/comments/zh27tg/comment/izku724/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) at 1440p, and the specs suggests it supports even 4k.
+It may be my Dell S3423DWC monitor being wonky, the fact that it is Ultrawide or the cable, who knows?
+I even tried to change the monitor to "High Resolution" mode in settings, but no dice.

 ChromeOS is also really interesting nowadays.
 Being a Chrome-first OS makes it a compromised experience, for example, it is the only device that I use Chrome